orangejuicetin/orangejuicetin/README.md

 - 🔨 &nbsp; Past tools: React/Redux, Gatsby.js, *biG dAta™*, Java☕️ , Python🐍
 - 🌱 &nbsp; Trying to learn: Next.js, being good at CSS (i.e. the dark arts) rip

+If you wanna stalk me, I have a LinkedIn too for those purposes hoho: &nbsp; [juicetinchoi](linkedin.com/in/juicetinchoi/)
 <!--
 **orangejuicetin/orangejuicetin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.